EXECUTIVE LEADERSHIP

 Case Management Team:

-Alice Eschuchi, Senior Program Manager
+Alice Eshuchi, Senior Program Manager

 Alice brings over thirty years of experience supporting and counseling vulnerable populations on issues of sexual and gender-based violence, child protection, women’s empowerment and reproductive health.
 Alice has held leadership positions with Medecins Sans Frontieres, Women Fighting AIDS in Kenya and has served as an Adult Education Officer and Teacher with the Ministry of Gender, Culture and Social Services, Kenya.
 She is highly trained in the implementation, monitoring and evaluation of HIV/AIDS and gender-based programs.
 Alice holds a degree in Adult Education and Community Development.